input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

             (getRoundNumber (round c) ≡ r)
           × (blockRef c ≡ hash b) }) (certs t)
 ```
-In addition to blocks the block-tree manages votes and certificates as well.
+In addition to chains the block-tree manages votes and certificates as well.
-The block tree type is defined as follows:
+The block-tree type is defined as follows:
 ```agda
   record TreeType (T : Type) : Type₁ where